 In your love for us,

+Turn back the scourge of abortion.
 May each of us exult in hearts full of hope

 And hands full of mercy